Founder & Lead Editor

 Get yours today with fast shipping from Amazon

-You know, there are sneakers that try to break speed records, and then there are sneakers that are just trying to help you mow the lawn comfortably before heading to a barbecue.
-The Nike Air Monarch IV falls squarely, and proudly, into that second category.
-Since its official release in January 2009, this shoe has transcended its original purpose as a generic training shoe to become something of a cultural icon.
-It’s the undisputed king of the "Dad Shoe" phenomenon, a title it holds with a mix of irony and genuine reverence.
-But looking past the memes and the chunky silhouette, is it actually a good shoe for the average person today?
+There are sneakers built to chase speed records, and then there are sneakers built to get you through mowing the lawn before a barbecue.
+The Nike Air Monarch IV sits proudly in that second category.
+Since its official release in January 2009, it’s gone from “generic training shoe” to full-on cultural icon.
+It’s the king of the “Dad Shoe” phenomenon, equal parts meme and genuinely beloved.
+The real question is simple: beyond the jokes, is it actually a good shoe to wear today?

 Quick Take